Dennis Bonner

 Dennis Bonner (born 14 March 1964, Springfield, Missouri) is a former legislator, politician, and U.S Army veteran.
-He was elected as a Democrat state legislator representing the 51st District in the Missouri House of Representatives from January 1995 through January 2003.
+He was elected as a Democratic state legislator representing the 51st District in the Missouri House of Representatives from January 1995 through January 2003.
 He practiced law, first in partnership with Ralph Monaco, and then in his own private practice in Lee's Summit, Missouri.